Canon M100 vs T5i

 It is notable that the M100 offers wifi support, while the T5i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the M100 and the T5i have been discontinued, but can regularly be found used on eBay.
+The T5i was replaced by the Canon T6i, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Canon T5i or vice versa?
 The listing below highlights the relative strengths of the two models.